UpdatedMarch 18, 2022

 The relationship your brand has with its customers should be considered at every touchpoint—from your website and communications to phone calls, emails, and in-person experiences.

 Example: Harley-Davidson forms deep customer relationships, becoming a lifestyle choice for many.
-They created a community between employees and customers—the “brotherhood” of riders.
+It created a community between employees and customers—the “brotherhood” of riders.

 Overall, how do you want people to describe your visual branding—and why?
 The physique of your brand is images that come to mind when people think of it—such as colors, shapes, logos and fonts.